Professor Jane Dawson (BA PhD Dip Ed FRHS FSA (Scot) FRSE)

-Professor in Reformation History
+Professor Emerita of Reformation History

 BA PhD Dip Ed FRHS FSA (Scot) FRSE